tableflip-analytics/chopper/README.md

 An empty/nonexistent folder is highly recommended, as CHOPPER may overwrite files.

   -x EXTENSION, --extension EXTENSION
-File extension to search for if input_paths is a directory.
+File extension to search for if any input_paths are directories.
 Specifying the extension is highly recommended to avoid accidental inclusion of files.

   -e ENCODING, --encoding ENCODING
 Defaults to the system's default encoding, which is nearly always utf-8.
 See